Table of Contents_

 This hiking compass works best for beginner-level scouts who love to map.
 A clearly marked baseplate includes a centimeter ruler and the straight baseplate edges also help orienteers draw lines and triangulate.
 It is also accurate to within two degrees, which is great.

-On the durability side, this hiking compass uses an acrylic base plate, which holds up well to heavy wear and tear.
-With no backlighting, we also recommend it for day time use or accompanied with a flashlight.
+On the durability side, this hiking compass uses an acrylic base plate, which holds up well to heavy wear and tears.
+With no backlighting, we also recommend it for daytime use or accompanied by a flashlight.
 We love this hiking compass for beginners who are using a compass for the first time.
 Don’t forget to bring along the best flying insect spray.

 Award: BEST FOR TRACKING WILDLIFE

 WHY WE LIKE IT: This hiking compass comes with a sighting clinometer and super durable metal construction, making it ideal for hunters who want to measure height and slopes.

 This hiking compass is very durable, consisting of an aluminum metal case and lid to protect the dial plate.
 It also boasts an IP65 waterproof rating, which means it can be exposed to occasional water splashes with no issues, including accidental drops in a river or lake.
 Kudos for being easy to read with a glow-in-the-dark arrow and dial.

 We really like this hiking compasses’ utility, with two graduated scales for centimeters and plotting to measure distance on a map.
 Its sighting clinometer also measures slope angles in degrees from a 0 to 90-degree range, which is especially useful on rugged terrain.
 If you’re worried about being able to start a fire on your next camping trip, take a look at the best all-weather matches.

 WHY WE LIKE IT: This military compass comes with a sighting lens for elevation angle measurements and a strong die-cast aluminum construction, making it great for hunters who regularly trek on different elevations.